josemanuelep/my-angular-store-testing-E2E/README.md

-Automation challenge with ScreenPlay pattern
+# E2E Testing to my Angular fist project

+The tests are implement with Screenplay pattern in Java